E-commerce

 Complementarity

-AI replaces neither a weak product page nor a broken checkout: it reduces informational friction while you improve the rest.
+AI does not replace a weak product page or a broken checkout: it reduces information friction while you improve the rest.

-Several mistakes cap results without being immediately visible.
+Several mistakes cap results without being noticed right away.

 “Perfect” homepage, neglected funnel: traffic often lands on a product page or a landing page.